Robert Oscar Lopez: Personal life

 According to Inside Higher Ed, he "identifies as bisexual."
-His biography at CSUN says he has been married to his wife since 2001 and they have two children.
-He is member of the Southern Baptist Convention.
+His biography at CSUN says he has been married to his wife, Mijeong Park, since 2001 and they have two children.
+According to his wife's biography from the International Children's Rights Institute website, she is a specialist in Asian-American literature and Korean literature and film.
+Lopez is a member of the Southern Baptist Convention.